apacheignite/documentation/basic-concepts/resource-injection.md

   "title": "Overview"
 }
 [/block]
 Ignite allows dependency injection of pre-defined Ignite resources, and supports field-based as well as method-based injection.
-Any resources with the proper annotations will be injected into the corresponding task, job, closure or SPI before it is initialized.
+Resources with proper annotations will be injected into the corresponding task, job, closure or SPI before it is initialized.
 [block:api-header]
 {
   "type": "basic",
   "title": "Field Based and Method Based"
 }
 [/block]
 You can inject resources by either annotating a field or a method.
 In case you annotate a field, Ignite simply sets the value of the field at injection time (disregarding an access modifier of the field).
-If you annotate a method with resource annotation, it should accept an input parameter of type corresponding to an injected resource.
-If it does, then the method is invoked at injection time with the appropriate resource passed as input argument.
+If you annotate a method with resource annotation, it should accept an input parameter of the type corresponding to an injected resource.
+If it does, then the method is invoked at injection time with the appropriate resource passed as an input argument.
 [block:code]
 {
   "codes": [